summerwind/node-stun/README.md

 Emitted when the client received a success response from STUN server.
 The argument *packet* will be a Object that is represent success response packet.

+#### *Event: 'error_response'*

+Emitted when the client received a error response from STUN server.
+The argument *packet* will be a Object that is represent error response packet.

 #### *Event: 'message'*

 Emitted when the client received a UDP message that is not a STUN packet.